 Is there anything prohibited at the cenote?

-• Nor is smoking.
+• So is alcohol.

 • You can take your snorkel gear and water shoes, but fins are not allowed.

 • This goes without saying, but absolutely no fishing!
-Harassing or harming the animals or environment is also a big no.
+Harassing or harming the animals or environment is also a big NO.

 How long should you stay at the cenote?

-If you’re also visiting other cenotes on the same day, that’s how much time you’ll likely spend in each.
+If you’re visiting other cenotes on the same day, that’s how much time you’ll likely spend in each.

-BEST CENOTE AZUL TOURS
+BEST CENOTE AZUL TOUR

 HOW TO GET TO CENOTE AZUL

-Drive a rental car
+Drive a Rental Car

-Driving your own rental car is one of the best ways to get to Cenote Azul from Playa del Carmen.
-I always recommend renting a car if you’re planning on visiting a few attractions around Playa del Carmen, Cancun, or Tulum.
+I always recommend renting a car if you plan on visiting a few attractions around Playa del Carmen, Cancun, or Tulum.
 It’s just easier to get around and you’ll end up saving a lot of time and money.

 From Playa del Carmen, you need to take the 307 Highway southbound.
 Once you reach Puerto Aventuras, continue driving for four more minutes until you see the Barcelo Hotel Resort entrance.